avocado-framework/avocado/docs/source/WritingTests.rst

 (maybe you want to use the result of a benchmark directly with your custom made scripts to analyze that particular benchmark result).

+If you need to attach several output files, you can also use ``self.outputdir``, which points to the ``$RESULTS/test-results/$TEST_ID/data`` location and is reserved for arbitrary test result data.

 Accessing test parameters
 =========================